 The National Library will undertake digitisation on behalf of organisations for a charge as outlined above on the understanding that:

-- unrestricted access can be provided to the content through Trove; where the source of the content (for instance, the original newspaper title) is still in copyright, the organisation contributing it must negotiate and document reproduction permission with copyright owners;
+- unrestricted access can be provided to the content through Trove; for post-1954 content, the organisation contributing it must negotiate and document reproduction permission with copyright owners;

 - the contributor will establish a standard Wikipedia page (http://en.wikipedia.org/) providing information on the title being processed;